 The Vintage Abode, Mumbai

-The home is spread over 1,500-square-feet is home to a couple and their daughters,in a 80 year old building in the heart of South Bombay.
+The Vintage Abode which was designed in collaboration with Bhakti Loonawat, is spread over 1,500-square-feet is home to a couple and their daughters,in a 80 year old building in the heart of South Bombay.
 The client wanted a comfortable and practical home that combines contemporary design with the vintage shell of the apartment.Our idea was to create large open plan spaces, taking advantage of the natural light and magnificent ceiling heights throughout the home.
 Attention was paid to each detail of the house, even those that may have otherwise stayed out of sight.

 We kept 3 important principles in mind while designing the house.